-There are a ton of good reasons not to skip leg day.
-Your legs include some of the largest muscles of the body by muscle mass.
-Doing effective compound leg exercises does not only burn more overall fat and strengthen your muscles but exercises like squats can be great for your mobility and posture as well as release growth hormone which has a whole range of health benefits.
+There are a lot of good reasons not to skip leg day.
+Your legs include some of the largest muscles of the body by muscle mass and doing effective compound leg exercises not only burns more overall fat and strengthen your muscles, but exercises like squats can be great for your mobility and posture as well as release growth hormone which has a whole range of health benefits.

 Effective compound leg exercises are also a great way to target and strengthen your core.
-Compound exercises use more than one joint and multiple muscle groups to perform an exercise as opposed to isolation exercises that focus on a specific muscle.
+Compound exercises use more than one joint and multiple muscle groups to perform an exercise as opposed to isolation exercises that focus on a specific muscle giving you overall greater results.

 Compound movements are effective and efficient at producing better results – the more muscles you involve in exercises, the more overall muscle you are going to build as well as increase your endurance and strength.